h12w/teff/SPEC.md

    the stack is popped and an `unindent` token is emitted until the length of the stack becomes 1.

-### Reference & type annotations
+### Reference annotation

-Reference & type annotations are special extensions to the annotation token, they are described in the core section because extensions should not have conflictions with reference & type annotations.
+Reference annotation is a special extension to the annotation token, it is described in the core section because the extensions should not have conflictions with reference annotation.

     unicode_letter  ::= <a Unicode code point classified as "Letter">
     unicode_digit   ::= <a Unicode code point classified as "Decimal Digit">